Surabhi0303/Codsoft_Task_3_Student_Management_System/README.md

 students, and exiting the application.
 6. Implement input validation to ensure that required fields are not left empty and that the student data is in the correct format

+I have used Mysql to store the student records